 But, when a booking is made outside of the TMC, that travel data is typically unavailable.
 And, as bookings are increasingly made directly with suppliers, this creates a big black hole of data in your TRM program.

 So, what’s the best way to coordinate these multiple data sources?

 It’s important to think about the entire ecosystem of travel risk management.
 First, multiple stakeholders should be identified, as making TRM the sole responsibility of the travel department is an uneven burden.
 Secondly, businesses should have a system that centrally aggregates all internal and external data in order to precisely pinpoint traveler locations.
 Finally, compliance management is key to ensuring quality data from travelers.

-To learn more about the basic stakeholder and data requirements necessary for effective travel risk management, download part two of our TRM whitepaper series: The travel risk management imperative, produced by the BTN Group.
+To learn more about the basic stakeholder and data requirements necessary for effective travel risk management, download part two of our TRM whitepaper series: What's Needed for Successful Travel Risk Management, produced by the BTN Group.